basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 }
 ```

-Any property/value pair that is contained in the `props` object will either add a property that is not currently specified or override a default config.
+Any property/value pair that is contained in the `props` object will either add a property that is not currently specified or override a default bucket property.

 If you'd like to create a bucket type that simply extends Riak's defaults, for example, run the `create` command without assigning properties: